jmmitchell/movestough/README.md

 ##History
 **changelog:**
- 2016-04-24 improved make\_filename\_unique allowing a style number to be specified via a `-unique-style=` (or `-u=` for short) flag
+ 2016-04-27 fixed error where `--ownership` was assumed active even if it was not specified 2016-04-27 cleaned up verbose cli output for file collisions 2016-04-26 fixed error where `--preserve` was assumed active even if it was not specified 2016-05-25 corrected verbose output messages for 2016-04-24 improved make\_filename\_unique allowing a style number to be specified via a `-unique-style=` (or `-u=` for short) flag
   2016-04-23 just in case it was not specified in a via a `--preserve=` (or `-p` for short) config file, the source directory is preserved during the stale directory clean up process
  2016-04-23 updated docs and comments to prepare for github